ieatstickers/electrajs-migrate/README.md

 ## Environment Specific Configuration
 TODO: Add support for environment specific configuration files (that extend the base configuration file)

+TODO: Error handling
+TODO: Add source maps

+TODO: See if the migrate and migrate-ts commands can be combined into a single command

 ### API Reference